 What in the world is urban sketching?!

 It’s also a great way to meet new people!
-The urban sketching community has skyrocketed in popularity in the past 10 years with sketch crawls happening all over the world (like bar crawls except with art!).
+The urban sketching community has skyrocketed in popularity in the past ten years, with sketch crawls happening worldwide (like bar crawls except with art!).

-You can sketch out your local farmer’s market, museums, beaches, temples, concerts, parks –you name it, you can sketch it!
-It’s a great way to document the world you live in or the attractions you visit while on vacation.
+You can sketch out your local farmer’s market, museums, beaches, temples, concerts, parks –you name it.
+You can sketch it!
+It’s a great way to document the world you live in or visit attractions while on vacation.

 However… if you want to learn, you can always check out my beginner’s guide for drawing.
 Having a grasp of the basics is always helpful!